Universal decoherence due to gravitational time dilation

-To estimate the strength of the decoherence due to time dilation, we consider a human-scale macroscopic system at room temperature.
+To estimate the strength of the decoherence due to time dilation, we make use of eq.~\eqref{eq:time} and consider a human-scale macroscopic system at room temperature.
 Assuming that the system has Avogadro's number of constituent particles which oscillate, we set $N \sim 10^{23}$, which amounts to a gram-scale system.
-For a superposition size of $\Delta x=10^{-3}$~m, the decoherence time \eqref{eq:time} becomes \be \tau_{\textrm{dec}} \approx 10^{-6} s \, . \ee{eq:decTime} Remarkably, even though the gravitational time dilation is very weak, its resulting decoherence is already substantial on human scales and not just for astrophysical objects.
-Macroscopic objects completely decohere on earth on a short timescale due to gravitational time dilation and no vertical superpositions of gram-scale composite systems can be sustained.
-In contrast to other decoherence mechanisms, this effect cannot be shielded or overcome without going to a space-time region with no time dilation.
-It therefore poses a fundamental limit on ground-based quantum interference experiments with complex systems, unless trajectories with exactly vanishing proper time difference are chosen.
-In astrophysical settings, the decoherence can even be substantially stronger: the time scale \eqref{eq:time} can be rewritten in terms of the Schwarzschild-radius $R_s=2 G M /c^2$ of the background space-time as $\tau_{\textrm{dec}} = \sqrt{8/N} (\hbar R^2/k_B TR_s \Delta x)$, where $R$ is the distance between the particle and the centre of the gravitating object (since the nature of the effect is gravitational, quantum mechanical and thermodynamic, the decoherence time may also be written in terms of the Hawking-temperature \cite{ref:Hawking1974} $T_H=\hbar c^3 / 8 \pi k_B G M$ of the body with mass $M$, but the decoherence is not related to any horizon and the appearance of the Hawking temperature is solely a reformulation of the fundamental constants involved).
-The decoherence is stronger for high masses $M$ and for small distances $R$ to the mass, i.e. for stronger time dilation.
-At the horizon of a black hole with 5 solar masses, a nm-size superposition of a gram-scale object at $T=1~$K would decohere after about $\tau_{\textrm{dec}} \approx 1~$ns.
+For a superposition size of $\Delta x=10^{-6}$~m, the decoherence time \eqref{eq:time} becomes \be \tau_{\textrm{dec}} \approx 10^{-3} s \, . \ee{eq:decTime} Remarkably, even though the gravitational time dilation is very weak, its resulting decoherence is already substantial on human scales and not just for astrophysical objects.
+Macroscopic objects completely decohere on Earth on a short time scale due to gravitational time dilation.
+In contrast to other decoherence mechanisms, this effect cannot be shielded and decoherence will occur whenever there is time dilation between superposed amplitudes.
+But as any other decoherence in quantum theory, the effect is in principle reversible: as is apparent from eq.~ \eqref{eq:visibility}, ``revivals'' of coherence will occur after a sufficiently large proper time difference is accumulated, dependent on the frequencies of the internal degrees of freedom.
+However, the corresponding recurrence times typically scale exponentially with the size of the system \cite{ref:Hogg1982}, thus time dilation can cause decoherence which is irreversible ``for all practical purposes'' if interfering paths have a proper time difference.
+This will be increasingly difficult to control in experiments with large, composite systems, and is simply unavoidable for systems not under experimental control.